Typical due diligence issues

 Effective from 1 January 2023, foreign sourced gains derived from the disposal of equity interests that are accrued and received in Hong Kong (or deemed to be received in Hong Kong), by a member of a MNE Group (as defined under the Inland Revenue Ordinance (Cap.
 112)) carrying on a trade, profession or business in Hong Kong, can be deemed to be Hong Kong-sourced income so as to be taxable in Hong Kong, unless the economic substance requirement is met or specific exemption or exclusion applies.
 The capital asset exemption does not apply where the gain is deemed to be Hong Kong-sourced income under the refined FSIE regime.

-From 1 January 2024, the refined FSIE regime will expand to include foreign sourced gains derived from the disposal of any type of asset (whether capital or trading in nature).
-The extension covers foreign-sourced gains derived from the disposal of intellectual properties.
+With effect from 1 January 2024, the refined FSIE regime was expanded to include foreign sourced gains derived from the disposal of any type of asset (whether capital or trading in nature), including intellectual properties.
 Such foreign-sourced gains will be taxable unless the intellectual property is a patent (or equivalent assets) or copyright subsisting in software and the nexus requirement is met.

 Groups will need to consider how the Pillar Two rules could impact on the life cycle of M&A transactions from the pre-acquisition phase (including transaction planning (such as the choice of acquisition structure and financing) and due diligence of the target group), the acquisition phase (such as contractual risk allocation around Pillar Two) to the post-acquisition phase and the impact of Pillar Two on any post-acquisition integration.